jet/equinox/DOCUMENTATION.md

 This diagram walks through the basic sequence of operations, where:
 - this node has not yet read this stream (i.e. there's nothing in the Cache)
-- when we do read it, it's empty (no events):
+- when we do read it, the Read call returns `404` (with a charge of `1 RU`)

 ![Equinox.Cosmos c4model.com Code - first Time](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/jet/equinox/diag/diagrams/CosmosCode.puml&idx=0&fmt=svg)

 Next, we extend the scenario to show:
 - how state held in the Cache influences the Cosmos APIs used
+- How reads work when a snapshot is held within the _Tip_
+- How reads work when the state is built form the events via a Query
-- how writes are managed
+- how writes are managed:-
+  - when there's no conflict (`Sync` stored procedure returns no conflicting events)
+  - when there's conflict and we're retrying (re-run the decision the conflicting events the call to `Sync` yielded)
+  - when there's conflict and we're giving up (throw `MaxAttemptsExceededExcveption`)

 ![Equinox.Cosmos c4model.com Code - with cache, snapshotting](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/jet/equinox/diag/diagrams/CosmosCode.puml&idx=1&fmt=svg)

-After the write, we circle back to illustrate the effect of the caching when we have correct state
+After the write, we circle back to illustrate the effect of the caching when we have correct state (we get a `304 Not Mofified` and pay only `1 RU`)

 ![Equinox.Cosmos c4model.com Code - next time; same process, i.e. cached](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/jet/equinox/diag/diagrams/CosmosCode.puml&idx=2&fmt=svg)

-In other processes (when a cache is not fully in sync), the sequence runs slightly differently:
+In other processes (when a cache is not fully in sync), the sequence runs slightly differently - we read the _Tip_ document, and can work from that snapshot (the same fallback sequence shown in the initial read will take place if no suitable snapshot that passes the `isOrigin` predicate is found within the _Tip_) :

 ![Equinox.Cosmos c4model.com Code - another process; using snapshotting](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/jet/equinox/diag/diagrams/CosmosCode.puml&idx=3&fmt=svg)